SHENYue0324/SHENYue0324.github.io/index.md

 During my undergraduate studies at the <font color='DarkViolet'>University of Macau</font>, I started to learned Ball and Brown’s 1968 study in the Accounting Theory course, which piqued my interest in accounting research.

-As a research assistant at UM, I delved into the <font color='DarkViolet'>biodiversity section of CSR</font>, further expanding my understanding of accounting research and leading me to consider naturalistic insights.
-At PKU, I collaborated on a project <font color='DarkViolet'>investigating the potential role of urbanization in carbon emissions in China</font> by employing the Spatial Durbin model.

 <br>

 ---